DevC-Kingston/team8/README.md

 ## List your Chatbot’s features and use cases
-1. It displays a clickable button to the user
+1. It displays a clickable buttons to the user
-2.
+2. It solves the age-old problem of having to scan through many scholarship application websites/apps

 ## How we built it
 Tech Stack & Documentation:
- * It was built using Python and reading lots of documentation *
+ * It was built using Python and reading lots of documentation

 ## Challenges we ran into